modernweb-dev/web/packages/test-runner/README.md

 es-dev-server has an extensive configuration and plugin system, check out the docs for all options.

+### Typescript and JSX

+Tests run in the browser, code written in TS or JSX needs to be compiled before it is possible to test them in the browser.
+You could do this transformation outside of the test runner, for example using `babel` or `tsc`.
+This would be the most predictable, but not the fastest approach.

+Another option is to use something like [@web/dev-server-esbuild](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-server).

 ## Customizing test runner HTML

 When running javascript tests, the test runner runs the test in a standard minimal HTML page.
 You can provide a custom HTML container to run the tests in with the `testRunnerHtml` function.
 This function receive the module import for the test runner, and the test runner config.